 (e) In addition to the FAR 7.103(e) requirement for written acquisition plans to be prepared for cost reimbursement and other high risk contracts (e.g. other than firm-fixed price contracts), individual written acquisition plans, unless one of the exceptions provided in paragraphs (e)(1) and (e)(3) of this section apply, are required for any acquisition, including interagency agreements, expected to exceed the SAT, inclusive of all options or award terms offered as incentives.
-Treasury SF 1011, Acquisition Plan, shall be used for the preparation of the written acquisition plan.
+Treasury SF 1011, Acquisition Plan, or Bureau template that addresses the minimum requirements at FAR part 7, shall be used for the preparation of the written acquisition plan.
 Bureaus may use the SF 1011 or develop a streamlined version for actions at or below the SAT and for the purposes described in paragraphs (e)(1) through (e)(3) of this section.
 The requirement for a written AP does not satisfy Treasury's requirement for Bureaus to have an acquisition planning program.